SARAL (Satellite with ARgos and ALtiKa)

 The Argos-3 onboard instrument is composed of the following components:

-• The RPU (Receiver Processor Unit) providing the following functions:
+• The RPU (Receiver Processor Unit) provides the following functions:

 - Processing of the received uplink signals